DETRs with Collaborative Hybrid Assignments Training: Conclusions

 \section{Conclusions}

 In this paper, we present a novel collaborative hybrid assignments training scheme, namely $\mathcal{C}$o-DETR, to learn more efficient and effective DETR-based detectors from versatile label assignment manners.
 This new training scheme can easily enhance the encoder's learning ability in end-to-end detectors by training the multiple parallel auxiliary heads supervised by one-to-many label assignments.
 In addition, we conduct extra customized positive queries by extracting the positive coordinates from these auxiliary heads to improve the training efficiency of positive samples in decoder.
-Extensive experiments on MS COCO dataset demonstrate the efficiency and effectiveness of our $\mathcal{C}$o-DETR.
-Surprisingly, incorporated with the large-scale backbone MixMIM-g with 1-Billion parameters, we achieve the 64.5\% mAP on MS COCO \texttt{test-dev}, achieving superior performance with much fewer extra data sizes.
+Extensive experiments on COCO dataset demonstrate the efficiency and effectiveness of $\mathcal{C}$o-DETR.
+Surprisingly, incorporated with ViT-L backbone, we achieve 66.0\% AP on COCO \texttt{test-dev} and 67.9\% AP on LVIS \texttt{val}, establishing the new state-of-the-art detector with much fewer model sizes.